lcheng6/s3s3copy/README.md

-s3s3mirror
+s3s3copy
 ==========

-A utility for mirroring content from one S3 bucket to another.
+A utility for copying content from one S3 bucket to another.

 Designed to be lightning-fast and highly concurrent, with modest CPU and memory requirements.

-An object will be copied if and only if at least one of the following holds true:
+An object will be copied regardless of conditions.

-* The object does not exist in the destination bucket.
-* The size or ETag of the object in the destination bucket are different from the size/ETag in the source bucket.

 When copying, the source metadata and ACL lists are also copied to the destination object.